guillemmar/AWSDockerEnv/README.md

 4- From your local directory run "terraform init" command to initialize the project and then run "terraform apply".

 The whole process takes about 8 mins to complete.
+Then you will have 3 VM's on your AWS account (instances) accessible via ssh using user "ec2-user" (no password) and the private key on "keys" directory.
+"RedHat02" and "Ubuntu01" machines will be also accessible via HTTP.